rust-lang/rust/src/doc/rustc-dev-guide/src/overview.md

 system has been retrofitted into the compiler, so parts of it are not query-fied yet.
 Also, LLVM isn't our code, so that isn't querified either.
-The plan is to eventually query-fy all of the steps listed in the previous section, but as of April 2020 <!-- date: 2020-04 -->, only the steps between HIR and LLVM-IR are query-fied.
-That is, lexing and parsing are done all at once for the whole program.
+The plan is to eventually query-fy all of the steps listed in the previous section, but as of February 2021 <!-- date: 2021-02 -->, only the steps between HIR and LLVM IR are query-fied.
+That is, lexing, parsing, name resolution, and macro expansion are done all at once for the whole program.

 One other thing to mention here is the all-important "typing context", [`TyCtxt`], which is a giant struct that is at the center of all things.